Define EDI Compliance

 3. Implementation and Testing

 Once you have selected a solution and a provider, work with that provider to implement the solution.
-Your next step is testing, you must test your EDI solution to ensure that the documents can successfully be exchanged in the proper format with your trading partner(s).
-Once testing has been completed and successful.
-You’re ready for business!
+Your next step is EDI testing, you must test your EDI solution to ensure that the documents can be exchanged successfully in the proper format with your trading partner(s).

 Conclusion